 Approximate Price: $1,185

-The Mavic 2 Zoom was released alongside the Mavic 2 Pro and represents a tonally different approach to camera quality improvement.
+The Mavic 2 Zoom was released alongside the Mavic 2 Pro and represents a totally different approach to camera quality improvement.
 Its camera specs are basically the same as the Mavic Air – a 1/2.3” CMOS sensor that can take 12MP stills and 4K video.
 However, the selling point of the Mavic 2 Zoom is its 2x optical zoom and 2x digital zoom capabilities.
 With the Mavic 2 Zoom, you can capture tight shots of specific subjects even when you are flying at a high altitude.
 This drone also has a few inventive camera modes that make full use of its zoom capabilities, such as the Dolly Zoom mode and Super Resolution photo mode.
-Being a twin to the Mavic 2 Pro, it also comes with an omni-directional obstacle avoidance system to aid its autonomous flight functions.
+Being a twin to the Mavic 2 Pro, it also comes with an omnidirectional obstacle avoidance system to aid its autonomous flight functions.
 What the Mavic 2 Zoom lacks in camera quality, it makes up for in creative photo and video opportunities.

 Approximate Price: $1500

 Released just this year, the Mavic 2 Pro holds the title of having the best camera out of all the ultra-portable drones available today.
 The onboard Hasselblad camera of the Mavic 2 Pro has a 1-inch CMOS sensor and can capture 20MP stills and 4k video.
 The camera is supported by an updated gimbal that finally has a true panning function.
 For a drone as small as the Mavic 2 Pro, it exhibits remarkable stability even in windy conditions.
-Autonomous flight modes are aided by its omni-directional obstacle avoidance system, so you need not worry about the Mavic 2 Pro crashing into obstacles while it is following or orbiting a subject.
-Its combination of camera quality, ease of use, and portability makes the Mavic 2 Pro a one-of-a-kind drone that can rival its much larger professional-grade counterparts.
+Autonomous flight modes are aided by its omnidirectional obstacle avoidance system, so you need not worry about the Mavic 2 Pro crashing into obstacles while it is following or orbiting a subject.
+Its combination of camera quality, ease of use, and portability make the Mavic 2 Pro a one-of-a-kind drone that can rival its much larger professional-grade counterparts.

 Approximate Price: $1900